GrinonBarrett/Taksidos/Core Rules/Creatures/Drakon.md

 **Replacing Heads**: If the drakon's head is removed- it does not perish.
 Instead, it will grow 2 new heads.
 These finish forming 1d6+1 rounds after the head is lost (roll sepertely for each).
 If the stump is scarred by acid, fire, or necrotic damage (or some other means of shaping flesh) before a new head can grow, it can prevent this.

+**Super Eyes**: Each of the eyes is capable of moving independently.
+Each eye is capable of detecting magic with its gaze.
+It is also capable of seeing a broader spectrum than the human eye (330-870 nm) due to their pentachroma, allowing it to see into the infrared.
+Furthermore, it is capable of seeing into the psychic and ethereal planes.
+Additionally, each eye is capable of two attacks, a toxic spurt and a ray.

+**Toxic Spurt**: The fluid used to keep the eye moist can be propelled from the fluid sack once per encounter.
+This is an unarmed ranged acid attack.

+**Ray**: Once per encounter, for each eye, it can produce a ray attack.
+In place of rolling a d20, it rolls 1d8+1d10.
+The attack type is determined by the d8 result;
+1. Force
+2. Fire
+3. Radiant
+4. Ki
+5. Electrical
+6. Ki
+7. Sonic
+8. Ki

 **Multiple Heads**: The drakon gets the following benefits for each head beyond the first it possesses
 * +1 bonus on all [Prcp] checks and saves involving sight.
 * +1 to attack rolls using its ray attack.
 * +1 bonus to its counterspell checks against foe casting a spell.
 * +1 to initiative rolls.

+**Fire Jet**: Drakons are capable of propelling a line of flames, as an action, from their tail.
+The line is 5 yards long and is a quarter foot high and wide.
+Anything caught within the line suffers a Fire attack.
+Once it has used this ability, it cannot do so again until if finishes a long or full rest.